 Remark 1.1 (Diffusion equation in various applications).
-Due to their universal applicability, the Poisson's equation, and its extension the diffusion equation, play a fundamental role in physics, governing phenomena such as Fick's law for chemical concentration, Fourier's law for temperature, Ohm's law for electrostatic potential, and Darcy's law for porous media flow. $\Box$ or, in the strong form, as
+Due to their universal applicability, the Poisson's equation, and its extension the diffusion equation, play a fundamental role in physics, chemistry, and engineering, governing phenomena such as Fick's law for chemical concentration, Fourier's law for temperature, Ohm's law for electrostatic potential, and Darcy's law for porous media flow.

-1.1.1 Derivation and classical solution $\star$
+1.1.1 Derivation and classical solution